Kirengeshoma palmata

 Kirengeshoma palmata, the yellow wax bells, is a species of flowering plant in the family Hydrangeaceae, native to Japan and eastern China (Huangshan and Tianmushan).
 It is a clump-forming herbaceous perennial growing to 60–120 cm tall by 75 cm broad, with sycamore-like palmate leaves, and fleshy, pale yellow flowers borne on slender maroon stems in late summer.
 It is a calcifuge, suitable for cultivation in a shady, moist location in acid soil.

+The Koreana Group of Kirengeshoma palmata has received the Royal Horticultural Society's Award of Garden Merit.